This post may contain affiliate links. Please read our disclosure policy.

 Why this recipe works

-And since this cake doesn't require any nondairy substitutes that you may not already have, you can bake this cake for a dairy free friend without having to buy something special at the store.
+This rich chocolate cake doesn't call for any nondairy substitutes that you may not already have, so you can bake it for a dairy free friend without having to buy something special at the store.
+Plus, the flavor of vegan butter can have an artificial taste due to added culturing agents.

-Here are a few things to keep in mind about each of the ingredients and what role they play in the finished cake:
+Here are a few things to keep in mind about each of the ingredients in this cake and what role they play in a successful result:

-- Cocoa powder – Since this cake has baking soda in it to neutralize any acid in your natural cocoa powder, you can use natural cocoa powder or Dutch-processed, or even Hershey's Special Dark cocoa powder, which is a blend of the two.
+- Cocoa powder: Adds lots of rich chocolate flavor.
+Since this cake has baking soda in it to neutralize any acid in your natural cocoa powder, you can use natural cocoa powder or Dutch-processed, or even Hershey's Special Dark cocoa powder, which is a blend of the two.

-- Brewed coffee – Deepens the chocolate flavor without adding any detecable coffee taste.
+- Brewed coffee: Deepens the chocolate flavor without adding any noticeable coffee taste.
 You can use decaf or caffeinated coffee, or replace it with more water.

-- Sugar – Adds sweetness and tenderizes the cake's crumb.
+- Sugar: Adds sweetness and tenderizes the cake's crumb by locking in moisture.

-- Vanilla extract – Vanilla extract is as delicious in chocolate cake as it is in our gluten free vanilla cake, deepening all the other flavors.
+- Vanilla extract: Vanilla extract is as delicious in chocolate cake as it is in vanilla cake, deepening all the other flavors.
+Use vanilla bean paste for extra flavor.

-- Gluten free flour blend – Any well-balanced gluten free flour blend that is designed to work well to make cakes should work.
-Just be sure yours has a finely ground rice flour or the cake will be gritty.
-I like Better Batter's classic blend, Nicole's Best with added xanthan gum, and Bob's Red Mill's 1-to-1 blend here.
+- Gluten free flour blend: Any well-balanced gluten free flour blend that is designed to work well to make cakes should work, as long as it has finely ground rice flour or the cake will be gritty.
+I like Better Batter's classic blend, Bob's Red Mill's 1-to-1 blend with an additional 1/8 teaspoon xanthan gum (the blend has some gum but not enough), or Vitacost's Multi-Blend gluten free flour with added xanthan gum as listed in the recipe.
+Avoid Nicole's Best here, since it contains dairy.

 - Baking soda – Helps give the cake lift, and neutralizes acidic ingredients like natural cocoa powder, if you're using it.